raspberrypi/documentation/remote-access/ssh/ios.md

 After you’ve saved the new host, you’ll be sent back to the ‘Hosts’ screen.
 There you’ll find the new entry.
 Make sure your mobile device has Wi-Fi turned on and connected to the same network as your Raspberry Pi.

-Tap the new entry once, when the connections works you’ll see a [security warning](http://www.lysium.de/blog/index.php?/archives/186-How-to-get-ssh-server-fingerprint-information.html).
+Tap the new entry once, when the connection works you’ll see a [security warning](http://www.lysium.de/blog/index.php?/archives/186-How-to-get-ssh-server-fingerprint-information.html).
 Don’t worry, everything is fine, click ‘Continue’.
 You’ll only see this warning the first time Serverauditor connects to a Pi that it hasn’t seen before.

 ![Serverauditor ‘Security warning’](images/ssh-ios-warning.png)